armin-kenel/Notes2Google/README.md

 https://github.com/klehmann/domino-jna

 ## Java version
-Use Java 8 due to CORBA libraries and 32 bit due to JNA access.
+We have to use Java 8 due to CORBA libraries and 32 bit due to JNA access.<br>
+Install jdk-8u202-windows-i586.exe (taken from [oracle.com](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html)).<br>
+Latest version is 1.8.0_381.
+Message to update will appear.

 ## Registration of Lotus Notes DLLs
 During compilation time the following DLL files are needed.